gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 *Discussions: [/r/golang](https://old.reddit.com/r/golang/comments/1ne6rvs/observe_live_sql_queries_in_go_with_dtrace/).*

+*For a gentle introduction to DTrace especially in conjunction with Go, see my past article: [An optimization and debugging story with Go and DTrace](/blog/an_optimization_and_debugging_story_go_dtrace.html).*

 You have a Go program that does *something* with a SQL database.
 What exactly?
 You don't know.
 You'd like to see live what SQL queries are being done.